Skip to content

 bramu lahesu > bras

 Plain *lawesu currently behaves best as a lexical root: “consume, take in, use, eat.”
-This supports descendants such as ewes and duwes.
+It can support fossilized compounds such as ewes when combined with the older comitative-instrumental particle *ʔelu.

 The form *lahesu currently produces las.
 This makes it a strong candidate for a later grammaticalized allomorph that became the productive Early Hick illative suffix -las.